🥞PancakeJS

 AI Selects Your Tool

-The AI analyzes the request and determines your search_flights tool is the right one to call.
-It extracts parameters from the natural language query.
+The AI analyzes the request and determines your search tool matches.
+It extracts parameters from the natural language.

 MCP Server Executes

-The AI sends a tool call to your MCP server with the extracted parameters:
+The AI sends a tool call to your server:

 {